sparkpointio/sparkdefi-whitepaper/WHITEPAPER.md

 The gap in interoperability is one of the challenges present in DeFi.
 This challenge stems out from the siloed ecosystem created by blockchain technology.
 Different blockchain networks have different communities, consensus, and hashing algorithms which make standardization and collaboration tricky.<sup>7</sup> In short, blockchain networks are highly fragmented and disconnected.
 Each of the blockchain networks specializes in different capabilities making communication among the blockchain networks non-existent.

 The lack of interoperability with blockchain networks creates a clumsy user experience.
 For example, the user is planning to transact on the Ethereum network with his Bitcoin but to use Bitcoin on the Ethereum network he needs to convert his Bitcoin to Ether using a cryptocurrency exchange.
-This method is not only time-consumptive but expensive and frustrating for you.
+This method is not only time-consumptive but expensive and frustrating for the user.
 With this, creators of DeFi platforms must create interoperable solutions to fully unlock the true value of DeFi.

 ### Non-inclusive Approach to P2P Lending